lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

 ### Local setup

-To set-up LaVague in your local environment, you can run our `setup.sh` script:
+To set-up LaVague in your local linux environment, you can run our `setup.sh` script:

 `sudo bash setup.sh`

+To set-up LaVague in your local macos environment, you can run our `setup-macos.sh` script:

+`sudo bash setup-macos.sh`

 This will perform all necessary steps to set-up LaVague.